 Please note that due to the Coronavirus (COVID-19), CLOCK will be operating a signposting service so you may seek support from our CLOCK partners in the local area during this time.
 Please submit your application through the Home Page tab, and we will be able to signpost you to an appropriate service.

-If you wish to apply for a Child Arrangements Application ( to decide whom a child should live with or visit) please submit an application on the home page and our CLOCK partner Mediation firms will call you to assess your eligibility for legal aid and offer a Mediation Information Assessment Meeting, which is required by the court before you may submit a Child Arrangements Application.
+If you wish to apply for a Child Arrangements Application (to decide whom a child should live with or visit) please submit an application and our CLOCK partner Mediation firms will call you to assess your eligibility for legal aid and offer a Mediation Information Assessment Meeting, which is required by the court before you may submit a Child Arrangements Application.

 After the MIAM the mediator can signpost you to our CLOCK partner family law firms who are offering telephone and video conferencing appointments.
 The court is adjourning non-urgent cases, but urgent cases will still be heard.